Atlanta VC Directory

 Valor Ventures[1][2][3][4][7]

 An Atlanta-based seed VC founded by Lisa Calhoun.
-Invests $0.5–3M in Southern/U.S. B2B SaaS and AI startups, particularly in healthcare, biotechnology, edtech, cybersecurity, and mobility.
-Closed a $27M Fund III in 2025, signaling continued activity.
-The team is based in Atlanta.
+Invests $0.5-3M in Southern/U.S. B2B SaaS and AI startups, particularly in healthcare, biotechnology, edtech, cybersecurity, and mobility.
+Closed a $27M Fund III in early 2025 (finalized in March 2025), underscoring continued activity.
+The Atlanta-based team remains actively investing in diverse B2B SaaS and AI startups across the South.

 Ellis Capital[1][3]

-Atlanta-based early/growth stage investor founded by Andy Ellis.
+Atlanta-based early/growth stage investor founded by Bert Ellis (Chairman & CEO).
 Focuses on media, telecommunications, internet/consumer technology, healthcare, social media, fintech, and real estate.
 Partners with seasoned entrepreneurs, providing strategic and operational support.
 Still operating out of Atlanta.

 Fintech Ventures Fund[2]